-Applications for admission made after 31 August 2022, after the normal round, are called In-Year admissions.
-They can be also be made using the school application form.
+Applications for admission made after 31 August 2023, after the normal round, are called In-Year admissions.
+They can be also be made using the D-CAF5.
 All applications received by 6pm on the same day will be considered together, before later applications.

-Applications can be made at any time after the Year Group has started but will not be processed sooner than 8 school weeks before the place is required.
+Applications can be made at any time after the Year Group has started11 but will not be processed sooner than 8 school weeks before the place is required.12